Staying safe online has never been more important, and using one of the best identity theft protection services can go a long way.

 If you haven't, this means that you can cancel the application and ensure that your credit rating is not affected, while also taking steps to protect yourself from further abuse of your private details.

-However, some identity theft services do not perform an adequate job of making such checks or issuing such alerts, so it's important to ensure that the service you're considering for identity theft protection does have reviews that state it is both reliable and trustworthy.
+However, some identity theft services do not perform an adequate job of making such checks or issuing these alerts, so it's important to ensure that the service you're considering for identity theft protection does have reviews that state it is both reliable and trustworthy.
 You can do this by looking for customer feedback and reviews on the Better Business Bureau website or at Trustpilot.

 Also, if you suspect that your identity has been compromised, do ensure you make checks, and if confirmed, take steps to protect yourself.